peret/visualize-bovw/README.md

 Modify the `runGridSearch.py` code by changing the desired `DataManager`, parameter-hash, classifier, and category/categories.
-See also the [scikit-learn documentation](http://scikit-learn.org/stable/modules/generated/sklearn.grid_search.GridSearchCV.html) for the usage of grid search and the format of the parameters-hash.
+See also the [scikit-learn documentation](http://scikit-learn.org/stable/modules/generated/sklearn.grid_search.GridSearchCV.html) for more information on the usage of grid search and the format of the parameters-hash.

+### Visualizing feature importances
+To visualize your trained classifiers, run either `ensemble_visualization.py` or `svm_visualization.py`, depending on the classifier.
+Don't forget to first specify the category name and classifier in the script.
+If everything is configured correctly, this script should generate a visualization for each picture in your dataset and store it in the `DataManager`'s `RESULTS` path.
+The previous contents of this directory are deleted, to avoid accidentally mixing old and new results.
+So make sure, that the right directory is configured, before running any of the visualization scripts.